CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/CLC to AWS/Failover to AWS.md

 }}}

 ### Article Overview
-This article explains how to initiate Failover to AWS using SafeHaven incase of a disaster scenario where Production Datacenter is unavaiable and users lose access to the Production Server.
+This article explains how to initiate Failover to AWS using SafeHaven incase of a disaster scenario where Production Datacenter is unavailable and users lose access to the Production Server.

 ### Requirements
 1. Access to the SafeHaven console (GUI).